2023 Jeux de la Francophonie: First selection

-Moncton and Dieppe, New Brunswick, Canada were awarded the games in April 2016 over bids from Sherbrooke, Quebec and Guadeloupe.
-However, on 30 January 2019, the New Brunswick government cancelled its commitment to host the games due to funding issues.
-Up to 4,000 athletes and artists were expected to participate.
+Among the interested hosts were Moncton-Dieppe, New Brunswick, Sherbrooke, Quebec and the french island of Guadeloupe.
+After the advisory committee of the international committee of the Francophonie Games decided to support New Brunswick, the Quebec government announced that it was joining the consensus reached, would step aside and support New Brunswick's bid.
+The games were officially awarded in Paris on April 7, 2016, to Moncton and Dieppe as the sole remaining bid.

 Venues for the games were to include Universite de Moncton's Moncton Stadium, and facilities at Mount Allison University and Crandall University.
 New Brunswick Community College in Dieppe was expected to host the event's cultural activities.
+Up to 4,000 athletes and artists were expected to participate.

+Initially expected to cost $17.5 million, costs grew by 664 per cent to $130 million.
+On January 30, 2019, the New Brunswick government cancelled its commitment to host the games due to funding issues.

 Second selection

 The city council of Sherbrooke, Quebec passed a motion in February 2019 expressing support for hosting the game provided the city receive financial support from the federal government of Canada and the provincial government of Quebec.

 The Organisation internationale de la Francophonie issued a new call on 1 March 2019 for bids to host the games with a deadline of 31 May 2019 for submissions.
-The games were awarded to Kinshasha, Democratic Republic of Congo in July 2019.
+The games were awarded to Kinshasa, Democratic Republic of the Congo in July 2019.